JosephTLyons/change-line-length/README.md

         ...
       ]

-After you've saved you `config.cson` file, restart Atom for the settings to take effect.
+After you've saved you `config.cson` file, you'll need to restart Atom for the settings to take effect (this is intentional as capturing the array values on the fly during each run is inefficient).
 You should be able to use the package to quickly change between your Preferred Line Length settings.

 ## Thank You
 Thanks to both @[Aerijo](https://github.com/Aerijo) and